 Veggies ready to go in the chicken along with salt, pepper and a few dried herbs.
 Super easy.

-- 1 roasting chicken or fryer about 4 – 5 pounds.
-I use organic, pastured chicken.
+- 1 roasting chicken or fryer about 4 - 5 pounds.
+I use organic, pastured chicken (when they go on sale, I buy several whole chickens and freeze them)

-- 1 large carrot, peeled and chopped into 3 or 4 big peices
+- 1 large carrot, peeled and chopped into 3 or 4 big pieces

 - 1 stalk celery with the leaves, chopped into about 3 or 4 pieces